bgcasey/climate_downscaling/README.md

 - <a href="#import-and-clean-temperature-data"
-  id="toc-import-and-clean-temperature-data">1.
-Import and clean temperature data</a>
+  id="toc-import-and-clean-temperature-data">Import and clean temperature data</a>
 - <a href="#get-xy-coordinates-of-data-loggers"
-  id="toc-get-xy-coordinates-of-data-loggers">2.
-Get XY coordinates of data loggers</a>
+  id="toc-get-xy-coordinates-of-data-loggers">Get XY coordinates of data loggers</a>
 - <a href="#references" id="toc-references">References</a>

 Here we present our workflow and code for refining ClimateNA temperature